2ND AMENDMENT EXPLAINED

 Infringed is used in the 2nd Amendment to protect a State’s right to maintain a militia.

 In drafting the 2nd Amendment, Madison, the House and Senate all used infringed, to protect State sovereignty.
-Madison drafted the 2nd Amendment as a limit on Congress alone, unlike the 1st Amendment.
+(Tellingly also, Madison drafted the 2nd Amendment as a limit on Congress alone, unlike the 1st Amendment which he proposed as a limit on both Congress and the States.)

 This distinction was familiar during the decades of American protests against the British Parliament’s “taxation without representation,” expressed as infringements of the sovereignty of colonial legislatures, and distinguished from individual rights not to be abridged.